 |Customer chain operations

-Performance metrics: Perfect order fulfillment
+Performance metrics: Perfect order fulfilment

 |Supply chain operations

-Business functions: Procurement, Inventory management, Manufacturing, Distribution, Returns, and Recalls
+Business functions: Procurement, Inventory management, Manufacturing, Distribution, Returns and Recalls

 Adapted from ASCM